nighthawkcoders/teacher_portfolio/README.md

 Metadata, also known as "front matter", is a set of key-value pairs that can provide additional information to GitHub Pages about .md and .ipynb files.
 This can and probably will be used in other file types (ie doc, pdf) if we add them to the system.

-- In the "front matter" you can also define things like a title and description for the page.
+- In the front matter, you can also define things like a title and description for the page.
 Additional front matter is defined to place content on the "Computer Science Lab Notebook" page.
 The `courses:` key will place data on a specific page with the nested `week:` placing data on a specific row on the page.
 The `type:` key in "front matter" will place the blog under the plans, hacks(ToDo), and tangibles columns.

 - In our files, the front matter is defined at the top of the page or the first markdown cell.